PrestaShop/prestashop.github.io/content/news/posts/2025/82x-extended-support-phase.md

 ### 8.2.x

 Branch `8.2.x` is the branch that gave birth to PrestaShop 8.2.0 and the patches that followed.
-As of today, last 8.2 version is [PrestaShop patch release 8.2.1](https://github.com/PrestaShop/PrestaShop/tree/8.2.1).
+As of today, the last 8.2 version is [PrestaShop patch release 8.2.1](https://github.com/PrestaShop/PrestaShop/tree/8.2.1).

 Following PrestaShop 9.0.0 release, the `8.2.x` branch has entered the security-only maintenance phase.
 It means that patch releases of PrestaShop 8.2.2 and newer will only be published if critical bugs are reported, if security fixes are needed or to introduce new hooks if needed.